Some1Uknow/SiliconMaze2023-development-track-2nd/README.md

 ## How to use
 - Just open the index.html file, it has all the CSS and Javascript embedded in it.
+- Or simple click on this url - https://some1uknow.github.io/SiliconMaze2023-development-track-2nd/